-\baselineskip {\bf Conventions} We often work over the $p$-local integers $\Z_{(p)}$, and so we typically use $k$ to denote a fixed commutative $\Z_{(p)}$-algebra.
+We often work over the $p$-local integers $\Z_{(p)}$, and so we typically use $k$ to denote a fixed commutative $\Z_{(p)}$-algebra.
 If we use the notation $R$ for a ring or ring spectrum, then we are not necessarily working $p$-locally.
 In another vein, we work freely in the setting of $\infty$-categories and higher algebra from \cite{luriehigher}.
-We would also like to point out that our use of the notation $\Spec(-)$ depends on the setting; in particular when working with spectral schemes, $\Spec(A)$ denotes the spectral scheme corresponding to the $E_\infty$-algebra $A$.
-Finally, we will always be working in the commutative setting, so we implicitly assume all relevant algebras, coalgebras, formal groups, etc. are (co)commutative. \baselineskip {\bf Acknowledgements.} I would like to thank Marco Robalo and Bertrand To\"{e}n for their collaboration in \cite{moulinos2019universal} which led to many of the ideas presented in this work.
-I would also like to thank Bertrand To\"{e}n for various helpful conversations and ideas which have made their way into this paper.
-This work is supported by the grant NEDAG ERC-2016-ADG-741501.
+We would also like to point out that our use of the notation $\Spec(-)$ depends on the setting; in particular, when we work with spectral schemes, $\Spec(A)$ denotes the spectral scheme corresponding to the $E_\infty$-algebra $A$.
+We will always be working in the commutative setting, so we implicitly assume all relevant algebras, coalgebras, formal groups, \textit{etc}.\ are (co)commutative.
+Finally, for a fixed commutative ring $R$, we use the notation $\on{CAlg}_R$ to denote the $\infty$-category of all $E_\infty$-algebras over $R$, and the notation $\on{CAlg}^{\heartsuit}_{R}$ to denote the category of discrete commutative $R$-algebras.